loopstick/CCADigitalElectronics_Spring2018/README.md

 [this](http://teachmetomake.com/wordpress/arduino-tutorial-h-bridge) page.

 ### Week 9: Thursday, March 15, 2018
-- Homework critique
+- Homework review
-	- Disorganized and unclear.
-		- Confusing names of files and folders
-		- No understandable folder structure
-		- Missing parts of homework
-		- Comments often left over from examples or other programs on which you based yours but are no longer relevant.
-Get rid of them.
+- Critique proposal concepts
 - Sensors: What do you want to know?
 Do some research and ask specific questions.
-- Homework review
-- Critique proposal concepts
 - Start working: Research, mock-ups, test ideas and concepts
-- Homework
+- *Homework*
 	- Complete the Fritzing assignment from last week.
 Make a new folder called "Fritzing" in your github repository and upload the .fzz file of your circuit into that folder